 The City is dependent upon property taxes as a major source of revenue to the general fund, providing about 70% of the fund's revenue.
 Annual property tax increases are limited to 1% of the prior year's collections plus a new construction factor unless approved via referendum.
-The City did not increase property taxes by the allowable 1% in 2017 but may use the "banked" 2017 increase in future years.
+The City did not increase property taxes by the allowable 1% in 2018 but may use the "banked" 2018 increase in future years.
+As of 2018, the City's banked property tax capacity equaled \$1,861,072.

 Real estate excise taxes derived from the sale of real property along with transportation and park impact fees are major sources of funding for capital expenditures.
-These two real estate dependent sources of revenue have continued to grow each year, since 2009.
-Real estate excise tax receipts in 2017 were 75% higher than 2009 levels and impact fee collection has gone from a low in 2008 of \$602,700 to \$5.7 million in 2017.
+These two real estate dependent sources of revenue have fallen for the first time since 2009.
+Real estate excise tax receipts in 2018 were 3.0% lower than 2017 collections and impact fee revenues have seen reductions of 21% (transportation) and 45% (parks) from the prior year.
+This translates to a total of a \$1.9 million decrease in impact fee revenues .
 Significant infrastructure funding is also provided by transfers of general fund resources to the capital improvement funds.
 The city has no utility or business taxes.